 If you want to hike with your bike with bivouac, tents, a large duvet, stove, food for several days, warm clothes.
 Going mountain biking on a technical course with a backpack more than 40 liters can be detrimental and uncomfortable.
 Try transporting the equipment on a rack or trailer.
 Study the possibility of leaving the tents, sleeping bags and stoves in the base camp, and then bike with a smaller backpack.

 The comfort of backpack depends on the body stature of the wearer.
 In addition to hip width and shoulder width, the back length is crucial.
-For this reason there is a distinction between models for men and women in most products.
-The right back length ensures a balanced load distribution, no slips and a sophisticated ventilation for a dry back.
+For this reason, there is a distinction between models for men and women in most products.
+The right back length ensures a balanced load distribution, no slips and sophisticated ventilation for a dry back.

 Back length is measured from the iliac crest, the highest point of the located on the side of the body hip bone, right up to the lowest cervical vertebrae C7.